-асси I have determined that the Form A disclosure information previously submitted is current and accurate, and all forms are hereby incorporated by reference in this bid.
-Any necessary additional forms or amendments to previously submitted forms are attached to this bid.
+accurate, and all forms a ne Form A disclosure information previously submitted re hereby incorporated by reference in this bid.
+Any no previously submitted forms are attached to this bid.

-- (Bidding Company)
+(Bidding Company)

 Signature of Authorized Representative Date

 Form A: For bidders who have NOT previously submitted the information requested in Form A